Schaeffler Mechanical Engineer Salary in Cleveland-Akron (Canton) Area | $87K-$91K+ | Levels.fyi

 The median Mechanical Engineer compensation in Cleveland-Akron (Canton) Area package at Schaeffler totals $91K per year.
-View the base salary, stock, and bonus breakdowns for Schaeffler's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Schaeffler's total compensation packages.
 Last updated: 10/2/2025

 Company